-The module may have different types of monitoring ports (i.e. Copper, SFP, or XFP) depending on the module configuration used.
-Each of the above physical configurations of the module has 2 ports per segment, which are used for the IPS functionality.
+The module supports different types of monitoring ports i.e. Copper, SFP, and XFP.
+The module has 2 ports per segment, which are used for the IPS functionality.
 One of the ports in a segment is typically used for the internal protected network while the other port is used for the external unprotected network.
-These ports are used only for the network data that is monitored for intrusion prevention services, and these ports are not associated with any cryptographic processes, keys or CSPs.
+These ports are used only for the network data that is monitored for intrusion prevention services, and are not associated with any cryptographic processes, keys or CSPs.
 The monitoring ports can never input or output any cryptographic keys, CSPs, or any FIPS-relevant data.
 Thus, these ports cannot affect the security of the module and are excluded from FIPS 140-2 security requirements.

-2. ZPHA Connector Port:
+2. ZPHA Connector Port and the ZPHA module:

-The module configurations S2500N and S5100N have a ZPHA connector port which can be used to support an optional ZPHA Module.
+The module has a ZPHA connector port which can be used to support an optional ZPHA Module.
 The ZPHA connector can accommodate only one ZPHA module at a time.
 These ZPHA modules have monitoring ports which can be connected to external networks and to the IPS module's monitoring ports using external network cables.
 This enables the module to support the Zero Power High Availability (ZPHA) mechanism, which allows IPS network traffic to continue to flow when the box loses power.
 The ZPHA connector and the ports supported by the ZPHA modules are not associated with any management data, cryptographic services, keys or CSPs.
-The ZPHA connector can never compromise the IPS module's security and is excluded from FIPS 140-2 security requirements.
+The ZPHA connector and the ZPHA modules can never compromise the IPS module's security and are excluded from FIPS 140-2 security requirements.